 Add HTTP Load Balancerto start load balancer creation.

 - Enter a name for the load balancer.

-List of Domainfield, enter the domain(s) that will be matched to this load balancer.
+List of Domainsfield, enter the domain(s) that will be matched to this load balancer.

 - Select the

-Type of Load Balancer.
+Load Balancer Type.
 For this quick start, we will select

 HTTPS with Automatic Certificate.

 Origin Poolpull-down menu to find and click the

 Enter a name for the new origin pool.

 Origin Serverssection, click